fastcode-ose/www.fastcode.org/src/get-involved/spe-interview-results.md

   get_involved
 ---

 The Fastcode team interviewed 60 individuals across academia, industry, and government about software performance engineering.
-We asked them, “Why is SPE important and where is it headed?”
-This document summarizes what we heard.
+We asked, “Why is software performance engineering important, and where is it headed?”
+Here's what we heard.

-## Practicing SPE

-Doing SPE includes many different activities.
-For example:

-* Identifying and analyzing performance bottlenecks
-* Selecting appropriate algorithms and data structures
-* Optimizing code for specific hardware platforms
-* Utilizing parallel programming techniques
-* Monitoring and measuring performance
-* Collaborating with different stakeholders to achieve optimal performance outcomes.
+## Opportunities for community

+Many people related a few common themes that are especially relevant for community action:
+- A desire to compare notes with other professors who are teaching SPE
+- A desire for workshops that bring together "the scattered tribes of SPE"
+- A desire for improved tools that make it easier for all programmers to do SPE.

+If you're interested in connecting with others around the above topics (or any other topics), please [let us know](../contact/).

-## Importance and Relevance of SPE
+## Why is SPE important?

-The demise of Moore's Law signals the end of the traditional reliance on hardware improvements for performance gains.
-SPE is increasingly vital for making the most of existing hardware resources.
+With the demise of Moore's Law, SPE is increasingly vital for making the most of existing hardware resources.
 The results matter for a variety of reasons, including:

-* Innovations when performance improvements unlock the potential to solve problems that were previously intractable
+* **Innovation:** Performance engineering unlocks the potential to solve problems that were previously intractable.
-* Competitive advantage for businesses providing a time-critical software platform (e.g. an operating system, web browser, or financial trading system)
+* **Competitive advantage:** Performance engineering differentiates winners from losers in businesses like finance and technology, where firms provide time-critical software platforms where every microsecond matters (e.g. an operating system, web browser, or financial trading system).
-* Cost savings and environmental benefits thanks to consuming fewer resources, such as CPU time, memory, and energy
+* **Cost savings and environmental benefits:** Performance engineering reduces the usage of resources such as CPU time, memory, and energy.
-* Scalability when software is engineered to handle increased load
+* **Scalability:** Performance engineering enables software to handle increased load.
-* Improved responsiveness for a person using the program.
+* **User experience** Performance engineering improves software responsiveness for the person using the program.

-## Future Directions and Goals
+## Where is SPE going?

 We heard about important SPE work happening in areas such as compilers, domain-specific languages, parallel programming, performance modeling and analysis, and hardware/software co-design.